Work towards creating a service that solves one whole problem for users, collaborating across organisational boundaries where necessary.

 - make sure services are scoped according to how users think - not too narrow or too broad

-- be able to explain how the transaction they’re working on will join up with other things into a journey that solves a whole problem for users - like ‘come to the UK to study’
+- be able to explain how the transaction they’re working on will join up with other things into a journey that solves a whole problem for users

 - take responsibility for agreeing how this user journey will work with organisations responsible for different parts of it - for example, with the GDS content team to join up ‘mainstream’ GOV.UK content with the transaction you’re working on